Emily-Cathleen/Emily-Cathleen/README.md

 ### Hello!

-### My name is Emily Corcoran, and I am currently a Front End Engineering Student at the Turing School of Sodtware and Design
+### My name is Emily Corcoran, and I am currently a Front End Engineering Student at the Turing School of Software and Design

 #### Technologies
 <p style="text-align:center;">